Free shipping on orders $100 or more!

 About Kizer Pharmacy

 Kizer Pharmacy is Union City's only locally owned pharmacy serving Northwest TN since 2003.
 Our best medicine is caring for you, and we do this with our welcoming staff and extensive services.
-We have 5 full-time pharmacists on staff including owner Jason Kizer, PharmD.
+We have 5 full-time pharmacists on staff including owner Jason Kizer, PharmD, MSCP.
 Our goal is to exceed our customers' expectations with our services and knowledge, all while cutting back on wait times.

 Contact Us